stevector-streaming/example-gha-with-drupal/README.md

 All of the Drupal code in this repository is derrived from https://github.com/pantheon-upstreams/drupal-composer-managed

-This repository exists to show the contents of it's `.github/workflows/deploy.yml` file, which is a GitHub Action workflow that automates the deployment of a Drupal site to Pantheon.
+This repository exists to show the contents of its `.github/workflows/deploy-pr.yml` main `.github/workflows/deploy-main.yml` which are basic usages of the Push to Pantheon Action.